Teaching Guides

 • This research guide offers a compilation of links to venues that give biographical material on Miller, as well as ones focused on the following topics for possible consideration when teaching the play: 1.)
 Compare and contrast the Salem Witch Trials and McCarthyism.
 2.)
 Understand the living conditions in Massachusetts in the 1700s 3.)
 Examine the dynamics of Puritanism in 1962 4.)
 Gather historical perspectives on the American Colonial period.

 • Never a substitute for actually reading the play, but such guides as Sparknotes or Cliff Notes can help to jog memory after the text has been read first hand, and introduce some of the more obvious discussion topics/ideas.
 Our personal favorite of these sites, however, is Shmoop.
+Most of these require you to create an account to access.

 • NEH website has some background and teaching notes for The Crucible.